 “I can’t believe this.
 You’re saying you live in a high, densely packed magical area where special class monsters roam?”

 Phil was stupefied.
 “Do you know how dangerous it is to live in those mountains?
-The real reason why this place is called Forgotten Forest is because the monsters eat the intruders.
-So you’re saying that you live secluded in the mountains where the strongest monster live and survived?”
+Forgotten Forest has monsters that eat the intruders.
+So you’re saying that you live secluded in the mountains where the strongest monsters live and survived?”
+He didn’t seem to believe her at all, looking at her as if she was lying.

 “Yep.”
 Honestly, I didn’t know what to say.